-As noted, the company is part of the Group and with all companies within the Group wholly owned, long term strategy is determined at the Group level with decisions and activities then delegated to its individual companies.
-Whilst the main objectives of the company and certain strategic decisions will be set/taken at a Group level, consideration does still need to be given to the individual interests of the company.
-Given that in addition to being directors of the company, Mr Llowarch and Ms Woodward Hill are also members of the Group's executive management, being respectively its Chief Financial Officer and its General Counsel, they are able to consider any decisions to be taken both in the context of the interests of the wider Group and its detailed strategy, and in the interests of the company.
+As noted, the company is part of the wider Liberty Media Group and with it and its subsidiaries companies all wholly owned, long term strategy is determined at the Liberty level, and in the context of Formula 1 by Delta Topco, with activities then delegated to its individual companies.
+Whilst the main objectives of the company and certain strategic decisions will be set/taken at a group level, consideration does still need to be given to the individual interests of the company.
+Given that in addition to being directors of the company, Mr Llowarch and Ms Woodward Hill are also members of the Formula 1's executive management, being respectively its Chief Financial Officer and its General Counsel, and other directors are members of Liberty's senior management, the directors are able to consider any decisions to be taken both in the context of the interests of the wider Liberty Media Group and its detailed strategy, and in the interests of the company.

-The Group's strategy, which is published and is available on the Group's corporate website (https://corp.formula1.com), sets out to deliver long-term value to its ultimate owner Liberty, and to other stakeholders including the company.
+Formula 1's strategy, which is published and available on the Group's corporate website (https://corp.formula1.com), sets out to deliver long-term value to its ultimate owner Liberty, and to other stakeholders including the company.
 The strategy also promotes the Group's other aims, which include to grow the sport and its fan base, and to ensure the Championship's long-term sustainability, and is built around six strategic priorities: